 My most requested blog posts lately have been easy weeknight meals and when you ask, I listen!
 Today’s recipe is one of my favorite things that I’ve been making lately.

-Soba Noodles- I swapped in soba noodles because they’re made with buckwheat flour which is actually gluten free.
+Soba Noodles- I use in soba noodles because they’re made with buckwheat flour which is actually gluten-free.
 Fun fact: Buckwheat has the highest protein content per serving than any other grain besides oats.

 Veggies- I try to pack in as many veggies as possible per day, and this is the perfect place to do that!
-I used my KitchenAid® Fresh Prep Slicer/Shredder attachment to slice up carrots, cucumbers, and scallions in a matter of seconds.
 I meant to add purple cabbage for some extra color and totally forgot.
-You could add any veggie you want to this recipe!
+You could add any veggie you want to this recipe.

 Protein- The sauce is made with nut butter, and I always add peanuts to this, but when I want to make it a full dinner meal, we also marinate chicken breasts in tamari or soy sauce and cook it in sesame oil.
 I cut up the cooked meat and add it to the dish.